particle-iot/docs/docs/it/examples.md

 Comunicazione locale
 ===

-Now let's imagine you want to control your Core locally, so you build a simple server app to which the Core will directly connect.
+Adesso immaginate di voler controllare il vostro Core localmente, così create una semplice applicazione server alla quale il Core si collega direttamente.
-One puzzle to solve is that you don't know in advance the IP address of your Core or of the laptop that will run the server.
+UnOne puzzle to solve is that you don't know in advance the IP address of your Core or of the laptop that will run the server.
 How can the Core and the server discover each other?